IBM quantum computer simulating a 12635-atom protein is fake, useless.

 Quantum mechanics cannot solve its Schrödinger equations nor predict any multi-electron atomic energies ( this-or this-12th-paragraph ).

-So physicists have to choose fake trial antisymmetric wavefunctions (= basis sets ) or Slater determinants (= fake solutions ) out of infinite choices and infinite parameters ( this-4~5th-paragraphs ) to find ones giving the lowest energy in the impractical quantum approximate variational methods such as Hartree-Fock and configuration interaction (= CI ), which are too time-consuming, can not predict anything ( this-p.6-2.2~p.7, this-p.6-lower ).
+So physicists have to choose fake trial antisymmetric wavefunctions (= basis sets, ansatz ) or Slater determinants (= fake solutions ) out of infinite choices and infinite parameters ( this-4~5th-paragraphs ) to find ones giving the lowest energy in the impractical quantum approximate variational methods such as Hartree-Fock and configuration interaction (= CI or full-CI ), which are too time-consuming, can not predict anything ( this-p.6-2.2~p.7, this-p.6-lower, this-9.80 ).

 This or this-p.4-1st-paragraph says -- No quantum mechanical prediction